Angela: A Remembering

 Looking back, there is a coherence to my life that I could not see while I was living it.

-I have always been drawn to children—their openness, their dependence, their unguarded trust.
-And the reality that they cannot protect themselves from the world they are born into.
+I have always been drawn to children—their openness, their dependence, their unguarded trust—and the reality that they cannot protect themselves from the world they are born into.

 I worked in shelters, in community mental health, and eventually in Child Protective Services.
 I entered homes in crisis.
 I sat with children whose environments mirrored pieces of my own—and others that revealed the far edges of what harm can look like.